ahmedmmkms/b2b-marketplace/task4.1-production-acceptance-test.md

 - Proper validation is enforced (e.g., company name for company accounts)
 - Data integrity is maintained

+## Note on Production Deployment
+The Account entity has been implemented in the codebase but requires database migration to create the necessary table structure in the production environment.
+After running the appropriate database migrations, the acceptance tests should pass completely.

+## Required Database Migration
+Flyway migration V4__Create_accounts_table.sql has been created and needs to be executed in the production environment for the Account entity to function properly.

 ## Environment Configuration
 The test runs against the production API:
 - Base URL: `https://b2b-marketplace-dcd9azhpefdkdve4.canadacentral-01.azurewebsites.net`